top of page

 An In-Depth Look at My Book-Making Process

-- Cederik Leeuwe
+Cederik Leeuwe

-- Apr 17
+• Apr 17

-- 7 min read
+• 7 min read

-Photography, to me, isn’t just about capturing images—it’s about preserving experiences and memories in a way that transcends the fleeting digital realm.
-Over the past two decades, my work has evolved from a young photographer’s spontaneous captures into a deliberate practice where both individual photographs and books form a kind of archive: a way to negotiate with time.
-This is a look at how I move from the urge to shoot, through reflection in editing, to the careful sequencing that turns raw material into a cohesive whole.
+Photography, for me, is about preserving experiences and memories in a way that lasts beyond the digital realm.
+Over the past twenty years, my work has shifted from a young photographer’s spontaneous captures into a deliberate practice, where individual photographs and books form an archive that deals with the passing of time.

 Capturing images :